-When we individually rest upon Christ, with full assurance of faith, trusting alone to the efficacy of His blood to cleanse from all sin, we shall have peace in believing that what God has promised He is able to perform.
+When we individually rest upon Christ, with full assurance of faith, trusting alone to the efficacy of His blood to cleanse from all sin, we will have peace in believing that what God has promised He is able to do.

 Furthermore, we are to take His yoke of submission, restraint, and obedience, in meekness and lowliness of heart.